netdata/netdata/docs/guides/deploy/ansible.md

 ### Edit the `hosts` file

 The `hosts` file contains a list of IP addresses or hostnames that Ansible will try to run the playbook against.
-The `hosts` file that comes with the repository contains two example IP addresses, which you should either delete or replace according to the IP address/hostname of your nodes.
+The `hosts` file that comes with the repository contains two example IP addresses, which you should replace according to the IP address/hostname of your nodes.

 ```conf
 203.0.113.0  hostname=node-01